rohitbnrj2/Embodied-Agent/README.md

 python cambrian/envs/env.py run_renderer exp=example --record 100
 ```

+> [!NOTE]
+> The `example` experiment will use optics.
+On Mac, this is very slow since it uses
+> pytorch when doing convolutions, so beware this may take upwards of 1 minute to run.
+> Replace `example` with any other experiments in `configs/exp` to test other
+> experiments

 ## Visualizing the world/environment

 There is a runner in `env.py` that will visualize the world.
 You have a few run options: